Focused briefs: Cryptography fundamentals and Sectigo SSL benefits

 Published: 2025-12-25 — Author: THQ Cyber Division

-As cyber threats continue to evolve, organizations need comprehensive security tools that protect not only network perimeters, but also applications, code integrity, and digital communications.
-THQ Cyber Division is excited to introduce three upcoming offerings designed to strengthen your security posture: DigiCert Code Signing Certificates, enhanced Email Security solutions, and an advanced Web Application Firewall (WAF)
+As cyber threats continue to evolve, organizations need comprehensive security tools that protect not only network perimeters, but also applications, code integrity, and digital communication channels.
+Our new suite addresses these challenges with integrated solutions that simplify management and improve security outcomes.

 DigiCert Code Signing Certificates

 Software integrity and trust begin at the code level.
 DigiCert Code Signing Certificates provide developers and organizations with a trusted way to sign software, scripts, and applications.
-Digitally signing code assures users and endpoint security systems that the software has not been tampered with since it was signed.
+DigiCert’s process helps ensure the publisher identity and prevents tampering during distribution.

 - Verified publisher identity: Certificates confirm the software publisher’s identity to end users and systems.